-Because businesses can be liable for most incidents that occur on the property, make sure the video surveillance system is positioned to capture important footage across most of the facility (but of course there are limitations to protect people’s privacy as well).
-Work with an expert to discuss your organization’s goals, assess important camera points, and properly design a video surveillance system tailored to your business’s needs.
+Because businesses are liable for most incidents that occur on the property, make sure the video surveillance system is positioned to capture important footage across most of the facility.
+Work with an expert VSaaS provider to discuss your organization’s goals, assess important camera points, and properly design a video surveillance system tailored to your business’s needs.

-- Filtered Playback - filter your view by camera, camera group, event type and other criteria
+- Filtered Playback - Filter view by camera, camera group, event type, and other criteria.

 Without sufficient cybersecurity measures in place, enterprise video security systems can be vulnerable to hackers and other attacks.
 News headlines about video surveillance devices being hacked by foreign entities have become more commonplace and increasingly troubling.
 Box store video surveillance systems do not come with the technical support or expert counseling necessary to ensure your system is properly secured.

-Instead, consider a video surveillance system like Mobotix that deploys end-to-end, proactive, and intelligent cybersecurity protection.
-As cybersecurity risks grow increasingly severe and costly, organizations should rely on video security system experts for robust cybersecurity protection and peace of mind.
+Instead, consider a video surveillance system like MOBOTIX that deploys end-to-end, proactive, and intelligent cybersecurity protection.

-The software, camera, recording, and accessory components of the entire Mobotix system can individually combine with other ONVIF-compatible security equipment so you can scale your security system with ease, flexibility, and efficiency.
+The software, camera, recording, and accessory components of the entire MOBOTIX system can individually combine with other ONVIF-compatible security equipment to scale your security system with ease, flexibility, and efficiency.